Kochi City Police: District Head Quarter (DHQ) Camp

-The District Headquarters, Kochi City (DHQ), is the Armed Reserve Police unit of the City Police.
-The DHQ provides armed personnel to assist the local police in maintaining law and order, managing public events, riot con (ACP)trol, disaster response, and VIP security.
-It is headed by a Commandant.
+“The District Headquarters, Kochi City (DHQ), is the Armed Reserve Police unit of the City Police.
+The DHQ provides armed personnel to assist the local police in maintaining law and order, managing public events, riot control, disaster response, and VIP security.
+It is headed by a Commandant, an officer of the rank of Superintendent of Police (SP).

 Hierarchy

 The Commissioner of Police reports to the State Police Chief via ADGP, Law and Order.